Shop All Saddles

 The western saddle has several distinct parts, each one used to enhance the riding experience or to hold the saddle in place during different activities.

 TREE: The most critical part of a horse saddle is the tree: Made of wood or other rigid material, the tree is the “skeleton” of a western saddle.
 It is used to spread the weight of the saddle and rider over the horse’s back, minimizing the pounds per square inch and minimizing pressure points so that the horse can carry the load in relative comfort over long periods of time.
-(A good saddle will spread pressure of a 150 lb rider to about 1.5 Lbs per sq inch)

 The tree defines the size and shape of the saddle.